The Database Doctor

 Where is the Metadata?

-Remember that want to build databases which allow us to construct replicas (and their related concept: backups) easily and efficiently.
-We will have a primary database and one ore more secondary replicas.
-This is not just needed for disaster recovery - it is also very useful for read scaling.
+We want a database which supports replicas (and their related concept: backups) easily and efficiently.
+Typically, there will be one primary database and one or more secondary replicas in a production system.
+Not only does that provide disaster recovery - it can also be used for scaling read traffic.

-To maintain a replica, we need some way to track the changes to every object - so we can apply those changes to the secondary when they occur on the primary.
-One way to do that is to compare everything in the primary with everything on the secondary - and then transmit the differences.
+To maintain a replica, we need a way to track changes to every database object.
+Those changes can then be applied to the secondary when they occur on the primary.
+Change tracking could be done by comparing everything in the primary with everything on the secondary on a regular basis - and then transmit the difference.

-Note that we don't need to compare data in every table, since we already track allocation of data.
-We just need to compare the metadata.
-We can think of this as comparing snapshots of the primary metadata with snapshots of the secondary metadata.
+Note: we don't need to compare data in every table, since we already track allocation of data separately fron the data itself.
+We just need to compare the metadata of the database.
+Think of this as comparing snapshots of the primary metadata with snapshots of the secondary metadata.

 Metadata as Snapshots - thought Experiment

-A 1TB database made up of 100MB disk blocks would have 10,000 metadata blocks to track all allocations.
-That's 160MB of metadata right there.
+A 1TB database made up of 100MB disk blocks would need 10,000 metadata entries to track all allocations.
+That's 160MB of metadata.
 At 100TB (not unreasonable for a large database) we are looking at 100x that - going into 16GB of metadata.
 This assumes we only track changes to entire blocks of 100MB.
 Doing a full "delta" between the primary and secondary is viable at these sizes, at least we can keep the metadata memory resident.
-Comparing two 160MB data structure can be done pretty fast on a modern machine. it is not good use of compute, but it is doable.
+Comparing two 160MB data structure can be done pretty fast on a modern machine. it is not good use of computing resources, but it is doable.
 With enough CPU cores, it is even doable with 16GB of metadata.

-If we go with the 100MB block sizes, any changes to data that is smaller than 100MB will need special tracking.
+If we use allocations of 100MB per block, any changes to data that is smaller than 100MB will need special tracking.
 We are not going to tell the secondary: "Hey, we changed one row in this 100MB block - go fetch all the data and figure out which one it was".
 That would not only be inefficient, it would be embarrassing to admit we even tried that.

 To improve the situation, we could have each metadata block contain additional metadata about the rows that changed inside that block.
 But - you are still losing this metadata game.
 An evil opponent would now be able to write a query which changes half the rows in every disk block.
 This would result in a lot of extra metadata - orders of magnitude more.
 Doing a "full delta" between primary and the secondary would now be computationally unfeasible.
 We would have a very bizarre form of unexplainable behaviour, where some queries that are "just wrong" would grind the replica to a halt.